To San Jose – It’s Game Day!

 I begin to wonder if I might be late.
 Thankfully though the road clears a few miles further on and I make good time, arriving at the Arena Hotel in San Jose just after 1 pm.
 The hotel has since closed.
 It’s been a good drive apart from some heavy traffic in SF and on I-880.
 After check-in at the hotel I pay my Golden Gate toll by phone.
 Soon after I head out at 2.15 pm to find the San Jose Diridon Light Rail station (VTA) for transport to Levi’s Stadium.

 On The Train To Levi’s Stadium

-I get a train ticket and the train arrives, but it’s quite slow going and there’s loads of Seahawks fans on board, as well as plenty of 49ers.
+I get a train ticket and the train arrives, but it’s quite slow going.
+There’s loads of Seahawks fans on board, as well as plenty of 49ers.
 The train pulls up at the stadium stop and I just follow the crowds towards the Stadium.
-However there’s heavy security with body scanners to get into the stadium perimeter and I don’t have my actual ticket yet, as I have a Will Call ticket.
-This means I have to be escorted to the Ticket Office by a security guard.
-He takes me to where I need to be and thankfully all is in order, I am given my real ticket and I can go inside!
+However there’s heavy security with body scanners to get into the stadium and I don’t have my actual ticket yet.
+I have a Will Call ticket, which means I have to be escorted to the Ticket Office by a security guard.
+He takes me to the Office and thankfully all is in order.
+I am given my real ticket and I can now go inside!

 49ers vs Seahawks

 The game gets underway after the usual razzmatazz.
 It’s all a very impressive spectacle but the in-game announcer and music is way too loud, almost deafening.
 “Make some noise” we fans are exhorted to do, but it’s bloody noisy enough without us thank you.
 My seat is in a great position, which is about the best thing I can say about the game as the 49ers are unbelievably bad.
 Something is very wrong with this team this season and it’s not even a contest with the Seahawks.